wilko90/Simply-Films/TESTING.md

 ## Film Card
 <img src="https://i.ibb.co/nwRQzfN/Screenshot-2021-07-21-at-16-54-49.png">

-It Appears that I have been down scored due to the sheer size of the extrenal images been used.
+It appears that I have been down scored due to the sheer size of the external images been used.
 All Images come from users and maybe various sizes.
-Images can be reduced in size but this will effects visual quality.
+Images can be reduced in size but this will affect visual quality.

 # Bugs <a name="bugs"></a>

 ### Input areas highlight whiter when predicted text is used
-* Unable to locate specific class to target background to remove the highlight.
+* Unable to locate a specific class to target background to remove the highlight.

 Solution: unresolved

 ### Pagination on Manage Films page
-* After printing each section to the terminal of my manage film funciton, I cant get the pagination to show on the manage films page.
-Reaching out to the tutor support team they were also unable to help. due to submission time I could not follow up with them.
+* After printing each section to the terminal of my manage film function, I can't get the pagination to show on the manage films page.
+Reaching out to the tutor support team they were also unable to help. due to submission time, I could not follow up with them.

 Solution unresolved

 ### Targeting the object ID

-* I had an BSON error issue trying to target the ObjectId.
+* I had a BSON error issue trying to target the ObjectId.
 I resolved this issue by removing the `insert_one` for the `find_one` method.

 Solution: resolved